-Applicants are represented by a total of 991 firms of solicitors and costs have been paid to date in respect of 15,367 applications.
-The 22 costs payments made by the Board in 2016 are listed below.
+Applicants are represented by a total of 991 firms of solicitors and costs have been paid to date in respect of 15,372 applications.
+The costs payments made by the Board in 2019 are listed below.

-These costs are divided into two categories
+These costs are divided into two categories:

-- (a) Costs in respect of the application to the Board. - (b) Costs in respect of associated High Court proceedings.
+- (a) Costs in respect of the application to the Board and associated High Court and Circuit Court proceedings. - (b) Costs in respect of once off generic costs relating to late applications